Selling your art and crafts online has never been easier. Once upon a time, you would have had to build your own website. But not anymore!

 How Does Selling on Etsy Work?

+One of the first Etsy Fees you’ll encounter is the listing fee.
 To list your items for sale, you have to pay a $0.20 standard listing fee for each item.
 The fee is only valid for four months, after which it must be manually or automatically renewed at the same price.

 It’s important to note that on Etsy, a “listing” can contain multiple products.
 For instance, if you have 10 pairs of boots for sale that come in different colors, you’re only obliged to create one listing and give buyers the choice of selecting a pair of boots with any color they want.